bitcoinhealth/bitcoinhealth/README.md

-# Bitcoinhealth coin
+# BitcoinHealth coin
-A new cryptocurrency based on Bitcoin source for buying essential goods, hospital/medical payments, and medicines utilizing Amazon Web Services nodes.
+A new cryptocurrency based on Bitcoin source code for buying essential goods, hospital/medical payments, and medicines utilizing Amazon Web Services nodes.

 Launching in 2020.